carlosganzerla/cl-sqs/README.md

 fast (and is according to their benchmark).

 The concepts were borrowed from SQS, but the design of the API is slightly different.
-A single table was and a few other support constructs are provided to allow the storage of messages, and the usage of indexes provide fast concurrent enqueue/dequeue operations.
+A single table was designed and a few other support constructs are provided to allow the storage of messages, and the usage of indexes provide fast concurrent enqueue/dequeue operations.
 Unlike SQS, there aren't built-in queue-wide configurations.
 Any customizations can be made by the user at will.

 The API is unopinionated about input/output format.
 So all input/outputs are